 This extreme effect is popular in modern rap music.

-The tips in this video tutorial apply to any autotune I’ve used.
-Here are some options for Autotune software:
+The tips in this video tutorial apply to any autotune software I’ve used.
+Here are some options available to you:

 If you have Max For Live for Ableton, you can get a FREE autotune here: https://www.ableton.com/en/packs/max-7-pitch-and-time-machines/